zeromq/pyzmq/docs/source/morethanbindings.rst

 A MessageTracker is very simple, and has just one method and one attribute.
-The property :attr:`MessageTracker.done` will be ``True`` when the Message(s) being tracked are no longer in use by 0MQ, and :meth:`.MessageTracker.wait` will block, waiting for the Message(s) to be released.
+The property :attr:`MessageTracker.done` will be ``True`` when the Message(s) being tracked are no longer in use by ØMQ, and :meth:`.MessageTracker.wait` will block, waiting for the Message(s) to be released.

 ..
 Note::